delta-io/delta-sharing/README.md

 Download the pre-built package `delta-sharing-server-x.y.z.zip` from [GitHub Releases](https://github.com/delta-io/delta-sharing/releases).

-## Config the shared tables for the server
+## Server configuration and adding Shared Data

 - Unpack the pre-built package and copy the server config template file `conf/delta-sharing-server.yaml.template` to create your own server yaml file, such as `conf/delta-sharing-server.yaml`.
-- Make changes to your yaml file, such as add the Delta Lake tables you would like to share in this server.
+- Make changes to your yaml file.
 You may also need to update some server configs for special requirements.
+- To add Shared Data, add reference to  Delta Lake tables you would like to share from this server in this config file.

 ## Config the server to access tables on cloud storage